kunjals/QRCodeGen/README.md

 ## Error Handling

 The API will return a 400 Bad Request status code with an error message in the following cases:
-- If the referenceNumber parameter is missing or empty
+- If the referenceNumber is missing or empty
 - If the referenceNumber contains any characters other than letters and numbers

 ## Note